birdguy-cs/Harolds-Walk-PC/README.md

 (if you are having trouble importing the included .blend files first check that you are using this exact version of blender.)

 Happy hacking!

+I used chatgpt to fix the code of the procedurally generated map and based it off of a github project here: https://github.com/Chevifier/Inifinte-Terrain-Generation